 - Perhaps lacking imagination, nearly every wizard in The Dresden Files has some version of this, but you can always tell the badass ones by how effectively or inventively they use their magic.
 Harry, for example, casts big fireballs and beams, which shows both his significant strength in magic and his lack of fine control.
-Luccio, commander of the Wardens, uses a wrist-thick beam of fire like a laser cutter, showing both power and control.
+Luccio, commander of the Wardens, uses a needle-thin beam of fire like a laser cutter, showing both power and control.
 Warden Ramirez uses small bolts of water and earth magic in his duels, showing control and smarts that make his shallower well of power go further, etc.

 - When a squad of Wardens lead by Senior White Council members go to town, there are so many variations of these that it apparently looks like a shot from Star Wars.